 It is surprising then that no one, not even Prosvent itself, supplies any actual studies proving its effectiveness.

 Ten Prosvent Ingredients

-Whilst studies on the effectiveness of Prosvent on its own are non-existent, the ingredients that make up Prosvent have research as to their effectiveness.
-Together these may hint at the effectiveness of Prosvent.
+Whilst studies on the effectiveness of Prosvent are non-existent, the ingredients that make up Prosvent have been researched to test their effectiveness.

 Saw Palmetto (Serena repens)

-Studies have shown that saw palmetto, therefore, reduces the frequency of urination, reduces hesitant urination, and stops the ineffective urge to urinate.
+Studies have shown that saw palmetto reduces the frequency of urination, reduces hesitant urination, and stops the ineffective urge to urinate.

 A 2011 study published in JAMA compared a placebo against saw palmetto, with participants experiencing the same results whether they were taking the sugar pill, placebo, or saw palmetto.